75lb/typical/README.md

 <a name="module_typical.isDefined"></a>

 ### t.isDefined(input) ⇒ <code>boolean</code>
-Returns true if the input value is defined
+Returns true if the input value is defined.

 **Kind**: static method of [<code>typical</code>](#module_typical)